-Staff, with the assistance from The Energy Authority (TEA), is proposing to update the ERM as well as the energy policies described above.
-This staff report and the attached draft Wholesale Energy Procurement Risk Management Program consolidates the energy policies noted above into one document that will be a large portion of the updated ERM.
-Staff is seeking Board feedback on the attached draft procurement risk document and will bring a complete revised ERM to a future meeting for Board consideration.
+Staff, with the assistance from TEA, is proposing to update a component of the ERM.
+This staff report and the attached Wholesale Energy Procurement Risk Management Policy consolidates the energy policies noted above into one document that will be a large portion of the ERM.
+Earlier this year (February 2023) staff received feedback from the Board on this topic and staff is returning for final consideration by the Board.
+Item-18-Wholesale-Energy-Risk-Management-Update-2-9-23.pdf (valleycleanenergy.org)